midhunkalarikkal/FullDomain/Notes/js.md

 `Promise chaining`
 -------------------
 Promise chaining in JavaScript is a technique where you chain multiple asynchronous operations using promises to make the code more readable and maintainable.
-Each .then() or .catch() block returns a new promise, allowing subsequent asynchronous operations to be executed in a sequence
+Each .then() or .catch() block returns a new promise

 `Promise.all`
 --------------
 Promise.all() takes an iterable (usually an array) of promises and returns a single Promise that:
-  Resolves when all the input promises are fulfilled.
+  Resolves when all the input promises are resolved.
-  The resolved value is an array of results in the same order as the input.
+  If all the input promises resolve, returns a single promise, that single Promise resolves to an array of input promises results (in the same order).

   Rejects immediately if any one of the input promises is rejected.
   It will reject with the reason of the first promise that rejects.